dpressel/nbsvm-xl/README.md

 A whole host of other parameters are available. -- see the usage for an exhaustive list -- everything is tunable.
 Adagrad is currently optional for optimization using --method adagrad

+## Unique features

+This code implements several features that, as far as I know, are unique among NBSVM implementations.
+Here are unique features of nbsvm-xl

+  - Scales to huge datasets with stable memory footprint and fast processing times
+  - "Long distance" lexicon support
+    - Use a different lexicon to create the generative feature values.
+Works best with a large corpus correlated with truth, but not actual truth, in addition to a small ground truth training set.
+In this case, the ground truth may be too small to get good MLEs for the generative features.
+When this method improves performance over just ground truth, it also typically will produce superior performance to just using the correlated dataset as ground truth.

+  - Supports character ngrams
+    - Useful for processing datasets like Twitter, where words can be part of hashtags, mentions or otherwise convoluted, or where morphology is important

+  - Uses feature hashing

+  - Supports NB smoothing, as in the original paper.
+Some other implementations do as well, but the most widely used implementation does not

+  - Supports generating an NB parameter that is added to the vector.
+This occasionally improves performance

+## Details
 This code depends on my sgdtk Java library for its SVM/LR SGD implementations (https://github.com/dpressel/sgdtk).
 A key feature is speed of training, even with large amounts of training data.
 The ring buffer size options control how much processing may be done in-core.

 To build nbsvm-xl, first pull https://github.com/dpressel/sgdtk and do a maven install.
 Then run the maven